CastleLab/COMP3021-2021Fall-PA1-Student-Version/GRADING.md

 This document outlines how your assignments are graded.

+## Updates

+- 10-25: Fixed erroneous final position for `GameControllerTest.testUndoMoveRestoresEntities`
+  - A regrade of all submissions will be performed at a later date.

 ## Changes from Student Version

 This repository is the same as the student version provided at the beginning of this assignment, with the following